Northeastern Junior College Tree Canopy with Odessey

 NOTE:

-The new Federal Title IX Regulations listed below are effective August 1, 2024.
-They align with the Colorado Community College System (CCCS) Procedure 19-60a Civil Rights and Sexual Misconduct Resolution Process.
+The current Federal Title IX Regulations listed below align with the Colorado Community College System (CCCS) Procedure 19-60a Civil Rights and Sexual Misconduct Resolution Process.

 Title IX and Northeastern Sexual Misconduct Procedure